 I find it easier to look after a house full of plants rather than the odd one, because it’s virtually impossible to forget about them when they’re peeping back from every corner.
 It’s also helpful to get into a rhythm or routine.
 I water them all every couple of days (more if it’s sunny and they are in direct sunlight) and spritz the leaves or give them a soaking in the shower about once every fewweeks.
 We also have a little dusting wand and dusting off the leaves is one of the girls’ weekly chores.
 It’s all pretty easy really, and is nowhere near as time consuming as you might expect.

-A little tip is to make friends with the people you buy your plants from, as they’re often a wealth of knowledge.
+A little tip for when you’re starting out is to make friends with the people you buy your plants from, as they’re often a wealth of knowledge.
 When we first moved into this house I knew what I wanted (based on Pinterest images and little else) but didn’t put much thought into things like potential sunlight or maintenance level and so a lot of my plants died rather quickly.
 It was discouraging and also a huge waste of money.
 When I buy new plants now, which I don’t do often, I do it in a more considered way.
 I think about where they are going to live and chat with people in the shop about what might be happiest in that environment.
 People who work in plant shops can also often tell you what you’re doing wrong (ie. too much water, not enough sunlight, too much direct light) if you show them a photo of your less-than-happy-looking plant.
 Side note: small, local shops are best for this, as they tend to employ people who know their stuff/love plants.

 I find that I play favourites with my plants: I love my sweet little Pilea and I get oddly maternal about all of the wee plant babies that spring up from it.
 Propagating them is also my new favourite thing (don’t tell me I don’t know how to have fun) beause it means you can fill your house with plants without spending a ton of money.
 Plant babies also make great (+ economical) gifts!
 Here’s a website which talks you through propagating lots of different houseplants.
 In my very limited expereince, pilea, spider, monstera and mother-in-laws tonue are all easy to do and so may be a good place to start.